 When a shaft contains four tubes, test every possible tube combination.
-For shafts with five or more tubes, test all pairs of adjacent tubes around the perimeter, and onehalf of the remaining number of tube combinations, as chosen by the Engineer.
+For shafts with five or more tubes, test all pairs of adjacent tubes around the perimeter, and one-half of the remaining number of tube combinations, as chosen by the Engineer.

-After acceptance of production shafts by the Engineer, remove all water from the access tubes or core holes and fill the tubes or core holes with a structural non-shrink grout approved by the Engineer.
+After acceptance of production shafts by the Engineer, remove all water from the access tubes or core holes and fill the tubes or core holes with a structural non-shrink grout meeting the requirements of Section 934.